- In case of a positive self-test, the student must NOT come to school. Confirmation with a laboratory test (rapid or PCR) is required.

 If a child becomes ill with COVID-19-like symptoms (cough, fever, fatigue, etc.), parents should keep the child at home, inform the School Nurse, the Citizenship’s office and seek advice from a healthcare provider, along the lines of national recommendations.

 No, quarantine is NOT mandatory.
-Two self-tests must be performed in a 7-day period time for vaccinated students regardless of where they sit in the classroom.
+Three (3) self-tests must be performed in a 5-day period time for vaccinated students regardless of where they sit in the classroom.

 No, quarantine is NOT mandatory.
-Increased laboratory testing will take place for a period of seven (7) days as follows:
+Increased laboratory testing will take place for a period of five (5) days as follows:

 For UNVACCINATED students and teachers of the classroom where the confirmed case was found: